verdverm/neo4j-tutorials/GettingStarted/MovieDatabase/README.md

 GS.2 Movie Database
 ===================

+In this section, we will extend and enhance our query functions.

 ### Our first generic node query function:

 Careful!
 This is not a safe function for making queries.